Ziray-a/templatebotplace/README.md

 `<prefix> BotOn <sub>`

-activates the user overlay for a singular sub, has no restrictions
+deactivates the bot overlay for a singular sub, has no restrictions